Making sense of the alienation experience:

 A very good word for it

 Because of the controversy about it, we looked really hard for a better word.
-What we found though is that ‘alienation’ is a very good old word for it.
+But we found that ‘alienation’ is a very good old word for it.
 In fact, it describes the core pattern in a much wider range of ‘relationships that take you in and cut you off’.
 Some of these happen in family groups, some in various non-family groups.
 Either way, families are going to be affected.

 This new ‘Not sure about?’ page is adapted from Nick Child’s Spring Sutherland Lecture: ‘Alienation in families: Reflection and action’ (14 May 2018, Edinburgh).
 It has been rated highly as an account of alienation, both by a diverse audience of ordinary helping professionals there, as well as by experienced colleagues.